bgilmore/emojifs/README.md

 * Find a request going towards edgeapi.slack.com or api.slack.com or a URL path starting with /api.
 In Chrome, you can just type `api` in the Filter box above the timeline.
 * Extract the cookie header value from your request, and use it in the config file below.

+### Mattermost
+* In your web browser, log in to Mattermost.
+* Create a "Personal Access Token" from the `Account Settings > Security` menu.
+* You need the Access Token, *not* the Token ID.

 ### Discord
 * In your web browser, go to https://discord.com/app
 * Open your browser devtools network panel